rentry/rentry.github.io/farmhouse-warming.md

     - <address>24765 S Beavercreek Road <br> Beavercreek, Oregon 97004</address>

 ## Park on Kelley Creek Lane
 It's probably easiest to park along Kelley Creek Lane, which runs by our house to the south.
 Park on the grass between our fence and the road.
-There's a gate over there: come on in!
+There's a gate over there: walk on in!

 ![Parking map, with parking on south side of house along kelley creek lane](/assets/images/farmhouse-map.jpg)